Infinitesimal deformations of rational surface automorphisms: Preliminary results in deformation theory

-\begin{rems} $ $ \begin{enumerate} \item[(i)] As usual in deformation theory, the singularities of the moduli space (here $Z_f$) correspond to obstructed deformations.
-An extreme case could be the following: take local coordinates near $b_0$, and assume that in these coordinates, $\varphi_f$ is given by
+\begin{rems} $ $ \begin{enumerate} \item[(i)] As usual in deformation theory, the singularities of the parameter space (here $Z_f$) correspond to obstructed deformations.
+Let us sketch a way to construct explicitly examples with $Z_f$ singular.
+Assume that we are given a pair $(X, f)$ such that

-Then $Z_f$ is a non-reduced scheme supported at $(0, \ldots, 0)$, and its Zariski tangent space is $\mathbb{C}^n$.
-The action of $f^*$ on $\mathrm{H}^1(X, \mathrm{T}X)$ is trivial, but all infinitesimal deformations are obstructed. \item[(ii)] If $f$ is linearizable (\emph{e.g.} $f$ is of finite order), then $Z_f$ is smooth. \end{enumerate} \end{rems}